 Bankruptcy or consumer proposal: which one is better?

-How can a bankruptcy trustee protect my assets?
+How can a Licensed Insolvency Trustee protect my assets?

-A bankruptcy trustee can protect you from legal action from your creditors and can effectively:
+A Licensed Insolvency Trustee can protect you from legal action from your creditors and can effectively:

 - Stop harassing creditors